jojo243/seafile-docker-arm64/README.md

 - *Recommended*: >= **30 GB of disk space** per user

 **Note**: *If your Hardware doesn't have enough RAM, you won't be able to build seafile and thus cannot enjoy the latest version.
 Don't worry, it will work anyway.
-The procdure is described [below](#Low-RAM).*
+The procedure is described [below](#Low-RAM).*

 Specifically, this setup has been tested on: